nadnaps93/Japanese-grammar-cheatsheet/README.md

 		{ V(plain) / i-adj / na-adj(+na) / Noun no} yō desu : It seems that.. (almost same as V(stem) sō desu but the key difference is yō desu is kind of more certain based on evidences while sō desu is more of a quick observation and assumption)
 	</summary>
 	<ul>
-   <li> Tenki ga kieteimasu ne.
-Mō daremoinai yō desu : Lights are off.
+   <li> Denki ga kieteimasu ne.
+Mō daremo inai yō desu : Lights are off.
 Seems like no one is here anymore. </li>
   </ul>
 </details>